Cheong Chun Yin: Imprisonment

 In February 2023, Cheong Chun Yin's father made the news once again when he expressed his hope to seek local lawmakers' help to apply to the Government of Singapore for a further reduction of his son's sentence.
 He also updated that his son resumed his studies and also did some work while in prison.
 Cheong's 67-year-old father, who lived alone in a small rented house at Johor, remained working as a farmer and vegetable seller to make ends meet, since he sold his three houses to settle the legal fees and seek mercy for Cheong.
 According to Cheong's father, Cheong's grandmother died in December 2022; she reportedly had a last wish to see her grandson being released from prison before her death.

 Netizens in Singapore were touched to hear about the fatherly love Cheong's father showed to his son, which was the motivation for him to travel regularly to visit his son despite his old age, and expressed their intention to help him, but Cheong's father politely declined.
 Nevertheless, Cheong's father was grateful to the kindness of the strangers who approached him, including those who came to his vegetable stall to buy his vegetables.
 Cheong's father expressed that he hoped the Singapore authorities can consider amend some of their life imprisonment laws in their legislation, to allow all inmates and Cheong to have a chance to obtain parole earlier on account of good behaviour in prison.
 According to Liow Cai Tung, a Malaysian politician and member of Democratic Action Party, Cheong's father came to her office with the money donated to him from members of the public, and he asked Liow to use the donation funds to help those who were less privileged than him.

+In June 2026, Cheong's father, then 70 years old, revealed in an interview that he still made regular trips to Singapore to visit his son.